Adam-Eastwood/CS3100-Team-7/README.md

 # CS3100-Team-7
 Repo for Software Engineering 1
-\nMaking our own Mario Level using python3 and pygame.
+Making our own Mario Level using python3 and pygame.